AdobeDocs/experience-platform.en/help/landing/user-guide.md

 ### [!UICONTROL Customer]

 The **[!UICONTROL Profiles]** section lets you browse customer profiles, view profile metrics, create and manage merge policies, and view union schemas.
-To learn more about using the [!UICONTROL Profiles] section, please read the [profile user guide](../profile/ui/user-guide.md).
+To learn more about using the [!UICONTROL Profiles] section, please read the [[!DNL Profile] user guide](../profile/ui/user-guide.md).
 More information about Real-time Customer Profile can be found in the [Real-time Customer Profile overview](../profile/home.md).

 The **[!UICONTROL Segments]** section lets you create and manage segment definitions.
 To learn more about using the [!UICONTROL Segments] section, please read the [segmentation user guide](../segmentation/ui/overview.md).
 More information about Segmentation Service can be found in the [Segmentation Service overview](../segmentation/home.md).